imteekay/machine-learning-research/papers/alphafold/README.md

   - Each protein folds in a specific, unique, and largely predictable way that is essential to its function.
   - Protein functions are strongly determined from their structure: understanding structure is crucial to understanding function
   - Protein fold algorithms make use of evolutionary history: we can find a lot of information about a protein by looking at similar proteins in different species
+- Protein Folding Prediction: determines the folded protein shape from an input amino acid sequence (coordinates, rotation)
+  - Coordinates of atoms
+  - Torsion angles of the bonds
-- Distance and torsion distribution predictions: Sequence "item" Distance (geometric/physical constraints)
+- Pair Representation: distance and torsion distribution predictions
+  - Sequence "item" Distance (geometric/physical constraints)
   - Distance: how far each pair is apart from each other in the sequence
   - Torsion: the angle between two amino acids in the protein structure
   - ML problem -> Input: protein sequence | Output: distance matrix of each pair